Pence, Harris fans geek out for VP debate

 Vice presidential debates are rarely memorable, though the one between Lloyd Bentsen and Dan Quayle in 1988 ("Senator, you're no Jack Kennedy") was the rare exception.

-But Democratic state Senator Valencia Seay is excited about the one-time face-off in 2020.
+But Democratic state Sen. Valencia Seay is excited about the one-time face-off in 2020.

 "Are you kidding me?
 I am ecstatic.
 She’s going to make mincemeat out of him," Seay enthused.